adarsh4997/CSS-Youtube_Clone/README.md

 ## Introduction

-The **Video Browsing Page** is a web-based interface designed to display a collection of videos with a user-friendly and visually appealing layout.
+The **Youtube Clone** is a web-based interface designed to display a collection of videos with a user-friendly and visually appealing layout.
 This project features a responsive design with a header for searching, a sidebar for navigation, and a main content area for showcasing video thumbnails and details.

 ## Features